kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 Something about his eyes, though.
 They’re glassy, and full.
 Full of some knowing, some knowing I can’t see, can’t yet know.
 He moves towards the edge of my path now, in a measured, almost robotic affectation, yeah, it is an affectation, I realise, and this man is not completely himself, and I feel the panic again as a rising heat in my chest, my groin tightening.
 He is heavy-set but I reckon I could take him in flight.
 He sits on the edge of my path.
-"Cushy" he says, head motioning to the kuti, and unzips a pouch he produces from his shorts.
+"Cushy," he says, head motioning to the kuti, and unzips a pouch he produces from his shorts.
 Another pause, full of some latent, hidden meaning.
 "Cushy?"
 He inhales and sighs, rolling himself a cigarette I see he’s produced from the pouch.
-"You can’t smoke here.’
-I want to say, but don’t.
+"You can’t smoke here,’ I want to say, but don’t.
 "I came here two years ago," he says now, lighting his smoke, and my eyes fixate on the cigarette.
 He senses this, and offers the pouch to me.
 In a moment, I relinquish and approach to sit by him, rolling myself one now, and wondering who I am in this moment.
 "Relax bro," he says.
 I roll the smoke, and he offers a lighter in silence, and I light the smoke, smoking, I’m smoking again.
 It feels foreign, yet familiar and I retch at it, drawing it in, tasting the chalk.